theory/justatheory/content/post/past/db/pg/comparing-relations.md

     #         have: (42,Fred)
     #         want: (42,Bob)

-It gets much worse with set returning functions—Tom’s “table result:” it requires both type *and* row coercion (or “contortion” if you'd prefer).
-Here’s an example of a `fooies()` function that returns a set of `dude`s:
+It gets much worse with set returning functions—Tom's "table result:" it requires both type *and* row coercion (or "contortion" if you'd prefer).
+Here's an example of a `fooies()` function that returns a set of `dude`s:

 ``` postgres